Are IVF babies more likely to have autism?

 Just In

-Can IVF babies have autism?
+Do IVF babies have more developmental issues?

 Disclaimer: Medical Science is an ever evolving field.
 We strive to keep this page updated.
 In case you notice any discrepancy in the content, please inform us at [email protected].
 You can futher read our Correction Policy here.
 Never disregard professional medical advice or delay seeking medical treatment because of something you have read on or accessed through this website or it's social media channels.
 Read our Full Disclaimer Here for further information.